fovzr/quote-of-the-day-cloud-project/AWS-Deployment-and-Security.md

 **3. API Gateway Setup**

 Deployment Steps

 	1. Created an HTTP API (not REST API) for simplicity and low cost.

 	2. Created one route:
 		•	GET /quote

 	3. Integrated this route with the Lambda function.

-	4. Deployed the API to a stage named prod
+	4. Deployed the API to a stage named prod.

 	5. Tested the API using the invoke URL.

 Security

 	•	The API is public only for read access (GET quotes).

 	•	No write/update endpoints exist.

 	•	No API keys required since the app is read-only.

 	•	HTTPS is enforced automatically by AWS.